bullhorn/rest-api-docs/source/includes/_authorization.md

-# Authentication
+# Authorization

-User authentication and session management use the following flow:
+User authorization and session management use the following flow:

-1. A URL with prescribed parameters exists to provide authentication services.
+1. A URL with prescribed parameters exists to provide authorization services.
 2. To authenticate, a client sends a request to that URL with credentials in the appropriate parameters.
-3. If authentication is successful, the API will send back a session key.
+3. If authorization is successful, the API will send back a session key.
 This is a token that represents a session established by the login process, and must be sent along with all subsequent requests to the API.
 The session key can be provided in a URL query string, a cookie or a special HTTP header.
 See for details on how to provide it.
 4. For individual user logins, the login call also sends back a URL with which all subsequent API requests must be prefixed.

 ## Unauthorized Requests